kristofa/work-exposure/README.md

 # Jira api details.
 We don't support storing the password (api token) in the config file.
 You will be asked to provide it at runtime.
 jiraBaseUrl = https://company.atlassian.net/
 jiraUser = first.lastname@company.com
+# The label prefix that will be used to get the work type classification or an issue.
+For example if the prefix = worktype: and you want a work type classification of 'operational_support'
+# you should add following label to the issues that you want to classify as operational_support: worktype:operational_support
+workClassificationPrefix=worktype:
 ```

 The password (API token) for the user isn't in the config file and will be asked when you start to script: